 Archbishop Tenison's is a 307 year-old Church of England, mixed, comprehensive, 11-18 High School in Croydon with an excellent track record at both GCSE and A Level over many years.

 The school was founded by the then Archbishop of Canterbury, Thomas Tenison, in 1714, for "ten poor boys and ten poor girls of the Parish of Croydon".
 At that time it was a radical new departure to educate boys and girls together in the same school.
 This is possibly the longest continuously running mixed school in the world under the same foundation as when it started.

-Today the school serves the Archdeaconry of Croydon, giving priority through its admission arrangements to children from Church of England and other Christian families who live within that area.
-10 per cent of places are allocated to local families geographically.
+Today the school serves the Archdeaconry of Croydon, giving priority through its admission arrangements to children from Church of England and other Christian families who live within that area, with 20% per cent of places allocated to feeder schools and 20% of places open to families geographically.
 Continuation or entrance to the Sixth Form is on an academic basis.